Solving the Scattering Problem for Open Wave-Guide Networks, II Outgoing Estimates: Introduction

-The difficulty in proving uniform expansions comes from the fact that the location of the stationary phase varies with $\eta,$ and, in natural coordinates, tends to the intersection of two orthogonal segments on the contour of integration.
+As usual, the expansions are proved using a stationary phase argument.
+The difficulty in proving uniform expansions comes from the fact that the location of the stationary phase varies with $\eta,$ and, in \emph{natural coordinates}, tends to the intersection of two orthogonal segments on the contour of integration, see Figure~\ref{fig6.203}.
 The proof that these expansions extend uniformly uses complex contour deformations.
 In some cases there is a fixed smooth curve so that all the stationary phase points remain in the interior of the curve.
 In other cases there is a smooth family of contours so that the stationary phase lies at the orthogonal intersection of two curve segments.
-The uniformity of the expansions then follows from Lemma~\ref{lem5.202}: \begin{lemma*} Let $f(x,\theta)\in\cC^{\infty}_c([0,1)\times [0,\delta]),$ for a $\delta>0,$ the integral
+The uniformity of the expansions then follows from the lemma: \begin{lemma*}[Lemma~\ref{lem5.202}] Let $f(x,\theta)\in\cC^{\infty}_c([0,1)\times [0,\delta]),$ for a $\delta>0.$ \Rd The function $F(r,\theta)$ defined by the integral